Uspizig/Ttn-gooogle-script/README.md

 11. Edit the Script accoding to your needs or your payload.

 Please  be aware: This is not a secure nor a productive solutions.
-Everybody how knwos your Spreadsheet adress can modify your doucments.
+Everybody how knows your Spreadsheet adress can modify your doucments.
-This is just for quick tryouts and fast analsis of data.
+This is just for quick tryouts and fast analysis of your data.